serverless/serverless/docs/providers/aws/guide/variables.md

 ### Exporting a function

-#### With a new variables resolver

-_Note: works only with `variablesResolutionMode: 20210326` set in service configuration_

-With a new variables resolver (_which will be the only used resolver in v3 of a Framework_) functions receives an object, with following properties:
+Function receives an object, with following properties:

 - `options` - An object referencing resolved CLI params as passed to the command
 - `resolveVariable(variableString)` - Async function which resolves provided variable string.
 String should be passed without wrapping (`${` and `}`) braces.
 Example valid values: